kristenvaccaro/antisocial-computing/assignments.md

 ## Final Exam - OPTIONAL

 An optional final exam will be offered for extra credit.
 The final exam will evaluate your understanding of the material for the entire quarter.
-It will consist of open-ended responses, similar to the in-person discussions as well as your writing assignments.
+It will consist of open-ended questions, similar to the in-person discussions.
 The final exam time is set by the university, and can be found on Blink.